for my friend, Jane Etherington

 So where is the best place to see sea turtles in Kauai?

 There are plenty!
 The South Shore and the North Shore are filled with ideal locations to view these majestic creatures.
-The northwestern-most Hawaiian island is a turtle nesting destination so they arrive to lay their eggs here from May through September, but they can be seen in water and on land pretty much year round — if you know where to look.
+The northwestern-most Hawaiian island is a turtle nesting destination so they arrive to lay their eggs here from May through September, but they can be seen in water and on land pretty much year round — if you know where to see turtles in Kauai.
 Here is a sampling:

 South Shore of Kauai: